AndresPistocchi/Splunk-Home-Lab/LAB.md

 ## PHISHING DATASET INGESTION: CEAS_08.csv & TREC_06.csv

 I found these two datasets online that had **TONS** of phishing emails and decided to use them.
-I downloaded them and quickly needed to make the Universal Forwarder monitor this file specifically so it could be ingested into Splunk.
+I downloaded them and quickly needed to make the Universal Forwarder monitor these filse specifically so they could be ingested into Splunk.

 ![Phishing Data](images/ceas08.png)